ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 4. Appropriate training data

 Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track) (code lines 23-70).
-Data rowa have been chosen where speed > 20.
+Data rows have been chosen where speed > 20.
 Data rows with angle = 0 have beebn downsampled approx. by 90 % to balance dataset.

 Here is histogram of angles before downsampling angles with zero value: